hinofafa/DeepLearningInComputerVision-Assignment3/README.md

 In this assignment you will implement recurrent networks, and apply them to image captioning on Microsoft COCO.
 You will also explore methods for visualizing the features of a pretrained model on ImageNet, and also this model to implement Style Transfer.
 Finally, you will train a generative adversarial network to generate images that look like a training dataset!

-Note from CK: please complete only the Tensorflow notebook for HKUST version of the assignmenet because our WinPython package only supports Tensorflow.
 The goals of this assignment are as follows:

 Understand the architecture of recurrent neural networks (RNNs) and how they operate on sequences by sharing weights over time